 This is where I got it wrong, I was thinking in terms of digital clipping, although not bad as sometimes the DAW peak meter can be somewhat pretentious (use your ear for accurate judgment), but it gets worse when your sound is being cut off when the signal reaches 0 dBFS (full-scale) on a meter, which results in an unsmooth distortion.

-Welcome to the world of analog distortion where it is more forgiving in how it distorts when compared to digital, the output waveforms are “rounded” when it reaches the limit.
+Welcome to the world of analog distortion which is more forgiving in how it distorts when compared to digital, the output waveforms are “rounded” when it reaches the limit.
 Analog distortion is used creatively by musicians and recording engineers all the time.

 Does that mean, you need to buy analog hardware to use a distortion effect, hell no!
 There are lots of VST plugin emulations that can act as close as possible to the real thing, and honestly, how you use them is strictly a matter of choice, just don't overdo and trust your ears.